Pet Sounds: Rock, psychedelic, and progressive music

-By the early 1970s, the LP had become rock's primary medium, a shift Starr attributes partly to Pet Sounds.
-This coincided with a growing cultural preference for self-contained artists over collaborative processes, as orchestration became increasingly associated with older generations.
+By the early 1970s, there was a growing preference among rock record consumers for self-contained artists over collaboration, as orchestration became associated with older generations.
 (Note: According to Stanley, though works such as Pet Sounds, Sgt.
 Pepper, and Webb's "MacArthur Park" (1968) had offered potential blueprints for 1970s music, their approaches were later "junked" by the music world at large.)
-By the mid-1970s, more melody-focused songwriters adapted the progressive rock genre for mainstream radio, leading to a progressive pop resurgence.
-Musician and journalist Andy Gill suggested that Pet Sounds ultimately inspired rock bands to "get clever" and experiment with orchestration and time signatures, remarking: "Before you know it, you've got Queen."
-Eric Woolfson of the Alan Parsons Project remarked that the Beach Boys became "the classic example of a band moving [...] to phenomenally progressive stuff."
-Composer and journalist Frank Oteri recognized the album as a "clear precedent" to the birth of album-oriented rock and progressive rock.
-By 2010, Pet Sounds was listed in Classic Rock's "50 Albums That Built Prog Rock".
+By the mid-1970s, more melody-focused songwriters adapted the progressive rock genre for mainstream radio.
+Musician and journalist Andy Gill suggested that Pet Sounds ultimately inspired rock bands to "get clever" and experiment with orchestration and time signatures.